 We need volunteers to help keep the pantry in good working condition—sign up here if you can help.
 No donation is necessary to volunteer.

 If you need anything in the pantry, go ahead and take it!

 If you’d like to donate to the pantry, you can put donations directly into the pantry at any time.
 If you can’t make it to the pantry in person, you can order from our Amazon Wishlist—select “Little Free Pantry” as your shipping address and it will be sent to our volunteer who stores extra supplies.

 For updates and announcements, follow us on Facebook.

 And for any questions not answered below, you can contact the Pantry Team at email@example.com.

 Frequently Asked Questions

 Originally started at a church in Fayetteville, Arkansas, the Little Free Pantry movement seeks to provide free food and grocery goods through spontaneous, anonymous donations from community members.
 A Little Free Pantry is a free-standing structure that contains grocery goods donated by anyone who places goods into the pantry.
 Those who need food assistance can access the pantry at any time by taking what they need.
 Unlike many traditional food pantries, a Little Free Pantry does not require an application, proof of income, or proof of need.

 Where is the pantry?

 A Pantry for All Souls is located on the 15th Street side of the church building.
-It is a set of cabinets on the concrete stairs.
+It is a bright blue structure on the concrete stairs, along the fence.